 The early days 1992 - 1994

-After doing more boring jobs (in stock market software & network solutions) Jean-Marie Cannie and Frank Van Biesen (company founders) wanted to have some more fun.
+After doing more boring jobs (in stock market software & network solutions) Jean-Marie Cannie and Frank Van Biesen (company founders) were looking to do something more interesting.

-The first thing they did was develop a Tetris game clone and offered it on floppy disks in the 'little ads' in Computer Magazine.
-Surprisingly, this caught on and people asked for more.
+The first thing they developed was a Tetris game clone and offered it on floppy disks in the 'little ads' section of Computer Magazine.
+Surprisingly, the game caught on and people asked for more.
 JMC writes: "This was the time CD-ROM games like 'The 7th Guest' started to appear and we decided to do a CD-ROM and teamed with 'Private', one of the bigger players in the over-18 games market.
 We released a whole bunch of our CD ROMs including 'Private Prison' and 'Private Castle''.

 Around the same time, IBM held a "Da Vinci" contest where 1st prize included color laptops (which cost about $8000 back then).
 As we didn't have a lot of cash to spare we reworked an existing game, mailed it in and won 1st prize in the multimedia category.
 The most important part wasn't the win, but the fact we met a 19 year old developer called Didier Dambrin (known as Gol by our customers).

 Didier not only won 1st prize in the 'Game' category but the overall 'Grand prize' too.
 A trip to the US.
 We immediately saw his talent and convinced him to come and work for us.
 Gol's first game for us was Private Investigator.
-It was a little gruesome then, pretty mild by today's standards, but it that caused the rapper Ice-T to shout: "This game beats cocaine!"... after playing if for like half an hour on our booth at a show in Las Vegas.
+It was a little gruesome then but mild by today's standards, caused the rapper Ice-T to shout: "This game beats drugs!"... after playing if for like half an hour on our booth at a show in Las Vegas.

 The rest of our developers continued on our other products like Fact2000 (invoicing software), E-OfficeDirect (a content-based web tool that was the precursor of EZGenerator).
 We even topped the Belgian game charts 4 years in a row with the CD version of a popular Belgian TV show called Blokken (a game based on Tetris).